How to Apply

 What about LSAT and undergraduate GPA?

 Law schools use GPA and LSAT as predictors for how well a student will do in law school.
 But the best predictor for law school performance is law school performance.
-Therefore, although we won't completely ignore GPA and LSAT, we will place a much higher emphasis on your first-year performance.
+Therefore, although we do not completely ignore GPA and LSAT, we will place a much higher emphasis on your first-year performance.
 Generally speaking, we select students who finish in the top third of their 1L class.
 Class rank is emphasized over GPA because GPAs vary from school to school.

 Can I still participate in clinical programs?